 “Past approvals of large gas export projects have not adequately considered the impact on the domestic gas market and that has contributed to some of the pressures we have seen in recent years.
 We cannot afford to repeat these past mistakes,” the Liberal-National Government said in a statement.

 “We cannot afford to repeat these past mistakes,” the announcement read.

-The Liberal-National Government believes that now is an ideal opportunity to examine whether a reservation scheme could succeed and be applied at the national level.
+The Liberal-National Government believes that now is an ideal time to examine whether a reservation scheme could succeed and be applied at a national level.